 Personal injury lawyers see a wide variety of cases, but some types of injuries are more common than others.
 Many of these injuries occur during activities that take place in the fall, such as sports, gardening, and home improvement projects.
-To help you stay safe, we’ll discuss the top 7 personal injuries that can result from fall activities.
+To help you stay safe, The Jones Firm will discuss the top 7 personal injuries that can result from fall activities.
 Of course, we hope none of these situations arise for you, but if they do, contact a personal injury lawyer right away.

 You can do plenty of exciting activities during the fall, including visiting a pumpkin patch, raking leaves and baking.
 But, unfortunately, while they can bring fun and excitement, they can also lead to injuries like those on this list.